Elevate Your Wine or Spirits Sales Game with Our Comprehensive On-Premise Guide! For whatever...

 If you've never read Daniel Pink's book, To Sell Is Human, I highly suggest you start there.
 It's one of the most modern viewpoints about what professional modern selling looks like.
 Don't act like a salesman.
 It's going to get you nowhere fast.

-Mistake #4: Selling Without Business Acumen and Focusing Too Much on The Product
+Mistake #4: Selling Your Wine or Spirits Without Business Acumen and Focusing Too Much on The Product

 The fourth mistake I see wineries and distilleries make, and this is kind of related to point number three, it's failing to see that it's not about the product.
 Too much focus on the product itself.
 You're just adding to the noise because as soon as you leave, somebody else is going to be there to pitch their product.